nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_location_assistance.rst

 Supported features
 ******************

-There are three different supported methods of obtaining the location assistance:
+There are four different supported methods of obtaining the location assistance:

 * Location based on cell information - The device sends information about the current cell and possibly about the neighboring cells to the LwM2M server.
+  The LwM2M server then sends the location request to nRF Cloud, which responds with the location data.
+* Location based on Wi-Fi access points - The device sends information about the nearby Wi-Fi access points to the LwM2M server.
   The LwM2M server then sends the location request to nRF Cloud, which responds with the location data.
 * Query of A-GPS assistance data - The A-GPS assistance data is queried from nRF Cloud and provided back to the device through the LwM2M server.
   The A-GPS assistance data is then provided to the GNSS module for obtaining the position fix faster.